shubhlovesdata/Unified_Mentor_Internship_Projects/Ecommerce Dataset Analysis/README.md

 ## Conclusion
 The project demonstrates a practical machine learning approach to e-commerce sales prediction.
 Despite limited features, the model produces stable and realistic demand forecasts and can be extended with additional data such as ratings or reviews.

+---

+⭐ If you find this project useful, feel free to star the repository!